Baseworks Movement Principles

 Fixing-Separating-Isolating

-We fix the body in a certain position and then we move only one body part at a time, keeping the rest of the body still.
+We fix the body in a certain position and then we move only one body part at a time, keeping the rest of the body still (fixed).

 This requires the muscles to constantly readjust their activation levels.

-This greatly improves the ability to control movements and sense different parts of the body.
+This greatly improves the ability to control movements and sense different parts of the body and helps develop the “fundamental movement vocabulary”.

 Intensity Modification